40478641/Group4/use-case/Use_Case1.md

 #CHARACTERISTIC INFORMATION
 #Goal in Context

-1. As a client I want to do all the countries in the world organized so that it is the largest population to smallest.
+1. 1.
+As a client I want to display all the countries in the world organized so that it is the largest population to smallest.
 ##Scope
 Student Group Project
 ##Level